 By bringing together out-of-work benefits and tax credits, Universal Credit provides both in- and out-of-work support to claimants.
 It was introduced with the aim of simplifying and streamlining the benefits system, improving work incentives, tackling poverty among low income families, and reducing the scope for error and fraud.

+ONS removed the seasonally adjusted claimant count in the PDF version of its monthly UK Labour Market and Regional Labour Market Statistics bulletins from March 2017, stating that “it may now be providing a misleading representation of the UK labour market”.
 ONS had already designated the claimant count statistics as “experimental” from June 2015 (meaning the statistics are still in development) due to the impact of Universal Credit.

-ONS continues to publish non-seasonally adjusted data for parliamentary constituencies, local authorities and other geographies on the Nomis website.
+Data is still included in online tables published alongside the bulletins on the ONS website, and the ONS continues to publish non-seasonally adjusted data for parliamentary constituencies, local authorities and other geographies on the Nomis website.

 The DWP publishes alternative claimant count figures for every month from January 2013.
 Figures were initially only available for parliamentary constituencies in Great Britain, but figures for Northern Ireland constituencies will be published for the first time in January 2020.
 New figures are published every quarter.